DPDP Act Compliance for Contact Centers: What BPOs Need to Know in 2026

 Indian contact centers operate in a linguistically complex environment.
 Agents frequently switch between English, Hindi, Tamil, Telugu, Kannada, and other languages within a single call.
 DPDP compliance monitoring must work across all these languages to be meaningful.

 Gistly supports 10+ languages, including Indic language code-switching, which means compliance monitoring does not break down when an agent delivers the consent script in English but handles the rest of the call in Hindi or Tamil.
 This is a critical capability for Indian BPOs where monolingual solutions leave significant blind spots.
+For more on how multilingual QA works, see our guide to Hinglish call auditing.

 Audit Trails and Documentation